-This site includes general information about life in the night sky, or nocturnal aeroecology, as well as information specifically about my own research and publications.
+On this site I have collected general information about life in the night sky, or nocturnal aeroecology.
+You’ll also find information specifically about my own research and publications.
 I try to regularly add blog posts covering different aspects of aeroecology and migration research.
 I also periodically post entries about other aspects of ecology or with my perspectives on research and conservation.
 For the latest news and my takes on aeroecology research and conservation, I encourage you to Follow @batgrrl me on Twitter.
 Or feel free to send me an email.
 I’d love to hear from you!